h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 - Selecting a target column that you want Driverless AI to predict
 - Selecting if it is a Time Series problem or not [Time Series ON or OFF]

 2\.
 For the time being, select **Not Now** you can go back later and take a tour.
-For the most part, this tutorial will cover what's mentioned during the tour.
+For the most part, this self-paced course will cover what's mentioned during the tour.

 3\.
 The **Experiment preview page** will appear; this preview page displays all settings that Driverless AI  will use before launching an experiment: